portsip/portsip-pbx-ha-guide/doc/deploy-portsip-pbx-en.md

 lvcreate -n pbxlv -L 128G pbxvg
 ```

-In above commands, the mount point is /dev/pbxvg/pbxlv ( **don't change it**), and disk / disk partition size is 128G, **you should change the size to your disk / disk partition actually size.**
+In above commands, the mount point is /dev/pbxvg/pbxlv ( **do not change it**), and disk / disk partition size is 128G. **Please change the size to actual disk / disk partition size.**

-## Configure DRBD
+## Configuring DRBD
-Just need to modify the DRBD configure on master node (in case is the pbx01) file then send to other nodes.
+Modify the DRBD configuration on master node (in this case it is the pbx01) and send to other nodes by using scp.

-Send the global configure file to other nodes:
+Send the global configuration file to other nodes:

 ```
 cp -f  ./global_common.conf /etc/drbd.d/